explaingit

 TLDR

-Open-source OSINT tool that searches 1,000+ social media sites to find profiles associated with a username, automating what would otherwise take hours of manual checking.
+An open-source OSINT tool that automatically searches over 1,000 social media sites to find profiles associated with a given username, rating each result by confidence level and generating visual connection graphs.

 Mindmap